microsoft/semantic-kernel/docs/decisions/0013-function-executor.md

 ## Context and Problem Statement

-Today there's not an abstraction to run/search functions and most of the internal implementations rely its own implementation to find and discover functions using SKContext.
+Today there no dedicated abstraction to run available functions.
+This brings a problem because many components has its own implementation to find, discover and invoke functions.

 ### Problem:

-Currently Invoking functions outside of Kernel using the `ISKFunction.InvokeAsync` don't give exposure and support for events and other features that are available when invoking functions from within the Kernel.
+Currently Invoking functions using the `ISKFunction.InvokeAsync` happens outside of the Kernel which don't give exposure and support for events and other features that are available when invoking functions from within the Kernel `RunAsync`.

-Many internal components (like `PromptTemplateEngine` and `Plan`s) implementation don't use Kernel, calling functions directly which also means that they don't support event triggering for example.
+Many internal components (like `PromptTemplateEngine` and `Plan`) implementation don't use Kernel `RunAsync` and need to be changed.

-The internal implementations currently uses `SKContext` instances which already exposes the Kernel instance and can be used to invoke other functions using the `RunAsync` and be able to support events and other features that are available when invoking functions from within the Kernel.
+Usage of `SKContext` instances today already exposes the `Kernel/Runner` instance thru a property, this allows many of current services that depends on `SKContext` to invoke other functions using the `RunAsync` instead of `InvokeAsync`.

 ### Solution:

-This change addes the Runner abstraction which will be responsible to search and run functions from other components in the execution context, benefiting components like: TemplateEngine, Plans, Plugins, ...
+Instead of using `IKernel` interface directly we added a new `IFunctionRunner` abstraction which will be only responsible to Run functions,

+Make `Kernel` class an implementer of `IFunctionRunner` abstraction.

-This also removes the `IKernel` replacing it `IFunctionRunner` abstraction which simplifies and only expose functions reponsible to run/execute functions from another function in the execution context of exposure to Kernel fuctions in the `SKContext` .
+Change `SKContext.Kernel` to `SKContext.Runner` property which simplifies and only expose methods reponsible to run/execute functions.

-Calling functions using the `IFunctionRunner` will be the path forward replacing the current `ISKFunction.InvokeAsync` with the `SKContext.IFunctionRunner.RunAsync`.
+Calling functions using the `IFunctionRunner` is the path forward replacing the current `ISKFunction.InvokeAsync` with the `SKContext.IFunctionRunner.RunAsync` in components like `PromptTemplateEngine`, `Plan` and Plugins.

-This changes also makes `Kernel` instance an implementer of `IFunctionRunner` interface and the `SKContext` will be responsible to expose the `IFunctionRunner` instance.

 ```csharp
 interface IFunctionRunner